Isaac-Tait/Fallfish_Tenkara_v2/content/blog/plum-rain/index.md

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Plum+Rain/Miyagase+Dam-Fog-Japan-Water+and+Power.JPG" alt="Tsuyu" />

 <p class="mt-2 mb-2">Today we arrived at the river bright and early, although it was not really bright - it was cloudy and raining cats and dogs.
-However, after a quick stop at a local convenience store to stock up on ponchos we descended on the river with our <a href="https://dragontailtenkara.com/" target="_blank" rel="noopener noreferrer">Dragontail Tenkara rods</a>.
+However, after a quick stop at a local convenience store to stock up on ponchos we descended on the river with our <a href="https://dragontailtenkara.com/" target="_blank" rel="noopener noreferrer" class="text-red-500 hover:bg-red-500 hover:text-white">Dragontail Tenkara rods</a>.
 After bouncing from client to client teaching some basic casting lessons and offering some pointers on hand position, fly manipulation, and reading currents I was able to get my own fly wet.
 Within a few casts I had a beautiful Rainbow on the line.</p>

 <img class="w-8/12 rounded-lg shadow-lg mx-auto" src="https://fallfish-tenkara-images.s3-us-west-1.amazonaws.com/FfT+-+Plum+Rain/Rainbow+Trout-Fishing-Tenkara-Japan.JPG" alt="Rainbow Trout" />